Pinehurst to open The Cradle, its new 9-hole short course, on September 30

-“Pinehurst’s place in golf goes back almost as far as the time the game was first introduced in America,” says Pinehurst Owner and CEO Bob Dedman Jr. “As we embark on the latest era at Pinehurst, it’s symbolic that our newest course sits on the same ground as the original first holes of golf at Pinehurst.
+“Pinehurst’s place in golf goes back almost as far as the time the game was first introduced in America,” says Bob Dedman Jr., speaking on behalf of the Dedman family, who own Pinehurst.
+“As we embark on the latest era at Pinehurst, it’s symbolic that our newest course sits on the same ground as the original first holes of golf at Pinehurst.
 We look forward to watching players of all ages and all abilities enjoy golf at The Cradle.”

 Following Harry Vardon’s 1900 exhibition at Pinehurst, the area attracted the best players and countless enthusiasts.
 Visitors were so taken with the Pinehurst way they insisted on bringing it to their hometowns.
 The game was exported so broadly that Pinehurst became known as the Cradle of American Golf.

 Hanse’s design incorporates the native sandscape and wiregrass common to the original courses of Pinehurst.
 With holes that meander along the rolling terrain, The Cradle’s greens subtly blend into the surrounding landscape and are protected by rough-hewn bunkers, all features that have long been hallmarks of Pinehurst golf.